rust-lang/nomicon/src/README.md

 #### The Dark Arts of Advanced and Unsafe Rust Programming

-# NOTE: This is a draft document that discusses several unstable aspects of Rust, and may contain serious errors or outdated information.
+> Instead of the programs I had hoped for, there came only a shuddering blackness and ineffable loneliness; and I saw at last a fearful truth which no one had ever dared to breathe before — the unwhisperable secret of secrets — The fact that this language of stone and stridor is not a sentient perpetuation of Rust as London is of Old London and Paris of Old Paris, but that it is in fact quite `unsafe`, its sprawling body imperfectly embalmed and infested with queer animate things which have nothing to do with it as it was in compilation.

-> Instead of the programs I had hoped for, there came only a shuddering blackness and ineffable loneliness; and I saw at last a fearful truth which no one had ever dared to breathe before — the unwhisperable secret of secrets — The fact that this language of stone and stridor is not a sentient perpetuation of Rust as London is of Old London and Paris of Old Paris, but that it is in fact quite unsafe, its sprawling body imperfectly embalmed and infested with queer animate things which have nothing to do with it as it was in compilation.
+This book digs into all the awful details that you need to understand when writing Unsafe Rust programs.

-This book digs into all the awful details that are necessary to understand in order to write correct Unsafe Rust programs.
-Due to the nature of this problem, it may lead to unleashing untold horrors that shatter your psyche into a billion infinitesimal fragments of despair.
+> THE KNOWLEDGE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF UNLEASHING INDESCRIBABLE HORRORS THAT SHATTER YOUR PSYCHE AND SET YOUR MIND ADRIFT IN THE UNKNOWABLY INFINITE COSMOS.

 Should you wish a long and happy career of writing Rust programs, you should turn back now and forget you ever saw this book.
 It is not necessary.
 However